NShan9297/Kickstarter_Analysis/README.md

 ###**Analysis and Challenges**###
-Using the Kickstarter_analysis workbook, the figures were filtered to show only the "Parent Categorys" of all the campaigns' figured collected.
+To start, we began by using the Kickstarter_analysis workbook, to filter only the "Parent Categorys" of all the campaigns' figured collected.
 From the figures a Pivot Table was created to show/compare the total number of campaigns.
 This includes successful, failed, live, and canceled campaigns:

 ![Parent_Outcomes](https://github.com/NShan9297/kickstarter_analysis/blob/main/Resources/Parent%20Outcomes.png)